Government delays expectation for schools in England to run 32.5 hour week

 DfE guidance says Ofsted inspectors will assess whether a school is meeting the Government’s minimum expectation of a 32.5 hour week and they will want to know what plans are in place to lengthen the school week.

-If a school is not meeting the minimum expectation – and it affects the quality of education – inspectors will expect schools to “set out a clear rationale for this,” according to the guidance on the length of the school week.
+If a school is not offering at least 32.5 hours a week – and it affects the quality of education – inspectors will expect the school to “set out a clear rationale for this,” according to the non-statutory guidance from the Government.

 But school leaders’ unions said the delayed guidance was “unacceptable” and disrespectful to schools – and one union chief suggested many schools will slightly lengthen break times to meet the expectation.